sayedabdulmongey/Image-Component-Detection-with-Streamlit-and-PyTorch/README.md

 streamlit run app.py --server.enableXsrfProtection false
 ```

-### 4.The application will open in your default web browser.
+### 4. The application will open in your default web browser.
 Upload an image using the file uploader and click "Analyse Image" to detect components in the image.

 ## Project Structure
 - `app.py` : Main Streamlit application script.